b-lukaszuk/BS_wJ_eng/contents/calendar.md

 Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) has been uniformly applied throughout the whole [Common Era](https://en.wikipedia.org/wiki/Common_Era).
-Needless to say, that was not the case, so I wouldn't rely on the calendar too much for your time travel.
+Needless to say, that was not the case, so I wouldn't rely on `getCal` too much for your time travel.